AlwaysLucky2005/newtest/asdf/Git Readme.txt

-git remote -v --> To see any remote repositories connected to this repo git diff <branch_name> --> Showing differencies between that branch and current branch git merge <branch_name> --> Merging current and selected branches
+git remote -v --> To see any remote repositories connected to this repo git diff <branch_name> --> Showing differencies between that branch and current branch git merge <branch_name> --> Merging current and selected branches git reset <file_name> --> Unstaging the file (Deleting from index, opposite of add) git push origin :<branch_name> --> Removing branch remotely git log --> To see all your changes and commits